 About BA Physical Theatre

 Mime is explored through the work of modern practitioners such as Jacques Copeau, Etienne DeCroux and Jacques Lecoq.
 Further modules introduce students to appropriate techniques for creating narrative through play and improvisation, and foundations are formed for exploration of regular training.
-Students explore processes for devising stories through physical and vocal techniques.
+Students will explore processes for devising stories through physical and vocal techniques.

-In addition to the continuation of acting skill development, the third year explores Acting for the camera, including the altered perspectives of the camera, the manipulation of the image through the creative process of making video, and the creative application of video to live performance.
+In addition to the continuation of acting skills development, the third year explores acting for the camera, including the altered perspectives of the camera, the manipulation of the image through the creative process of making video, and the creative application of video to live performance.
 A variety of applications for recorded performances within live theatre will be considered and students will develop their own proposal, script and basic storyboard.

 Students will also be introduced to self-management as an artist and as a member of a small company.
 In addition, issues relating to preparation of a CV, establishing and maintaining contacts, and creating and managing companies are addressed.